michaelpeluso/Program-Snippets/README.md

 - ### Motion-Detector
 This project is a simple implementation of real-time video motion detection using JavaScript and HTML5.
 It utilizes the user's webcam to capture live video feed, processes each frame, and highlights areas where motion is detected.

+- ### Neural-Networks
+Inspired by Andrew Trask's "Grokking Deep Learning", this repository contains files from his course repositry as well as personal scripts applying theories described in the book.

 - ### Processor-Simulation
 This Python program simulates task scheduling in an operating system environment.
 It supports three scheduling algorithms: Serial Computing (SC), Timesharing (TS), and Multitasking (MT).
 The program reads configuration details from a file named config.txt.